jermanuts/feather-docs/content/_guides/webcam_qr_scanner.md

 ### "Feather was built without webcam QR scanner support"

-The webcam QR scanner is not currently supported on Linux standalone release binaries.
-Please use the AppImage if you want to use this feature on Linux.
+All official releases should have webcam QR scanner support enabled.
+If you are using an unofficial release, ask the package maintainer to enable webcam scanner support.